Frequently Asked Questions

 - In addition to my coursework, are there additional requirements which I must fulfill to obtain my Master of Education in School Counseling from Dallas Baptist University?

 Yes.
-All degree-seeking graduate students within the College of Education are required to prepare and present a professional portfolio to the Educator Preparation Board.
+All degree-seeking graduate students within the College of Education are required to prepare and present a Defense of Degree to the Educator Preparation Board.

-The portfolio is an organized set of artifacts that reflects a snapshot of your total graduate experience at Dallas Baptist University.
+The Defense of Degree is an organized set of artifacts that reflects a snapshot of your total graduate experience at Dallas Baptist University.
 It will reflect your educational philosophy and connect the things you have learned in theory to actual practice.

-- What assistance is available to assist students in preparing their portfolios?
+- What assistance is available to assist students in preparing their Defense of Degrees?

-Students enrolled in EDSC 6318 Internship in School Counseling will work on their portfolios under the formative direction of their professor.
-Students will also have the opportunity to present their portfolios to the members of the class during this time.
+Students enrolled in EDSC 6318 Practicum II in School Counseling will work on their Defense of Degrees under the formative direction of their professor.
+Students will also have the opportunity to present their Defense of Degrees to the members of the class during this time.

 - What is the Educator Preparation Board?